wasabi39/stardew_fruit/README.md

 ## Technical Overview

-This mod was created using:
+This mod was created using the following tools along with json configuration files:
 - **[SMAPI (Stardew Modding API)](https://smapi.io/)** for modding support and integration.
 - **[Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915)** to dynamically apply price adjustments.